StuChapman/BD-MS-Project-Cave-du-Vins/README.md

 4. A timestamp on Tasting Notes.
 5. An 'Edit own wines' feature.

+### Solutions to User Stories

+### Registration
+As a user of Cave du Vins, I …
+1.  … want to be able to register a username and password.
+2.  … want my password to be secure.
+### Logging In
+As a registered user of Cave du Vins, I …
+1.  … want to be able to access further functionality by logging in.
+2.  … want to be able to log out of the application.
+### Browsing
+As a user of Cave du Vins, I …
+1.  … want to be able to browse the collection of wines by:
+    * Wine Name - by full title, partial title/word, upper-case or lower-case.
+    * Vintage (e.g. all wines in the collection produced in 1999).
+    * Colour (e.g. Red, White or Rose).
+    * Country (e.g. all wines in the collection produced in France).
+    * Region (e.g. all wines in the collection produced in the Bordeaux region).
+    * Grape (e.g. all wine in the collection produced from the Cabernet Sauvignon grape variety).
+2.  … want the browsed wines to be presented to me in a list.
+3.  … want to be able to navigate to a site where I can purchase the wines in the database.
+### Adding Wines
+As a registered user of Cave du Vins, I …
+1.  … want to be able to add wines to the database.
+2.  … want to be able to add colours to the database.
+3.  … want to be able to add countries to the database.
+4.  … want to be able to add regions to the database.
+5.  … want to be able to add grape varieties to the database.
+6.  … want any uploaded images of the wines I add to the database.
+### Updating Wine Information
+As a registered user of Cave du Vins, I …
+1.  … want to be able to add tasting notes to the database.
+2.  … want to be able to alter and append tasting notes in the database.
+3.  … want to be able to upload images of wines to the database.

+As an administrator of Cave du Vins, I …
+1.  … want to be able to delete wines from the database.
+2.  … want to be able to remove colours from the database.
+3.  … want to be able to remove countries from the database.
+4.  … want to be able to remove regions from the database.
+5.  … want to be able to remove grape varieties from the database.
+### Navigation
+As a user of Cave du Vins, I …
+1.  … want to be able to navigate to the different functions easily, from any area of the application.
+2.  … want to be able to navigate anywhere on the application without the use of the browser's navigation.

+As a registered user of Cave du Vins, I also …
+1.  … want to be able to be able to navigate to additional features on the application reserved for registered users.
+As an administrator of Cave du Vins, I also …
+2.  … want to be able to be able to navigate to additional features on the application reserved for administrators.

 ## Deployment

 I deployed to Heroku by the following steps: